Gambling, Guide

 Does the Andrucci System Actually Work?

-Not in the sense of overcoming the house edge — no system does.
-Andrucci’s selection criterion is the gambler’s fallacy applied to chaos theory, which is not how chaos theory works.
-Use it as entertainment with a strict bankroll cap.
+No system overcomes the house edge, and Andrucci is no exception.
+Its selection criterion is the gambler’s fallacy applied to chaos theory – which is not how chaos theory works.
+Use it as entertainment with a strict bankroll cap, nothing more.

 Is Online Roulette Rigged Against Hot Numbers?